Denisse Rojas Marquez

 Denisse Rojas Marquez envisions a health care system where no individual is excluded.
 Growing up as an undocumented immigrant, she and her family had limited health care options, and as a result, they found themselves often delaying treatment for illnesses and using free or subsidized health care.
 These experiences inspired Denisse to become a doctor and to work in underserved communities.
 After graduating from UC Berkeley in 2012, Denisse co-founded Pre-Health Dreamers (PHD) to provide advising, resources, and advocacy to other undocumented youth who aspire to pursue medicine like herself.
-Denisse’s story has been featured in CNNMoney and National Public Radio’s Latino USA, and Forbes magazine recognized Denisse in its "30 Under 30" most influential entrepreneurs in education.
+Denisse is a Paul and Daisy Soros Fellow.
+Her story has been featured in CNNMoney and National Public Radio’s Latino USA, and Forbes magazine recognized Denisse in its "30 Under 30" most influential entrepreneurs in education.
 Denisse is currently taking a pause from her medical studies at Mount Sinai’s Icahn School of Medicine to pursue a Masters in Public Policy at the Harvard Kennedy School.

 Dreamers to Doctors.
 2016.

 "Dreams Become Reality for Undocumented Med Student."
 National Public Radio's Latino USA, May 15, 2015.

 In the Country We Love by Diane Guerrero

 Dear America: Notes of an Undocumented Citizen by Jose Antonio Vargas